jackbrookes/flask-personal-website/content/projects/project-alan.md

 * Implementation of master-slave control scheme where the shoulder and elbow are driven by hand/wrist position
 * PID tuning for the 3 robots
 * Partial programming of FPGA controller
-* Implementation of communication with Unity3D game
+* Implementation of communication with a Unity3D game
 * Thorough testing of path reproducibility and frequency response

 ## Result